 Fox Sports exec on Charlotte's role in NASCAR TV return

-Monday, 25 May 2020 () Here’s one of many ways the world changed during the two months between Fox Sports airing NASCAR’s race in Phoenix and the sport’s comeback return last weekend: A network executive interviewed about the results was prouder of his production crew’s health precautions than a standout rating.
+Saturday, 23 May 2020 () Here’s one of many ways the world changed during the two months between Fox Sports airing NASCAR’s race in Phoenix and the sport’s comeback return last weekend: A network executive interviewed about the results was prouder of his production crew’s health precautions than a standout rating.
 Welcome to sports media, novel coronavirus version.
-On this long weekend, Charlotte Motor Speedway hosts a much different version of its annual Coca-Cola 600 and then follow with a special midweek Cup…
+This weekend, Charlotte Motor Speedway will host a much different version of its annual Coca-Cola 600 and then follow with a special midweek Cup series…

-Watch Nick Wright pick all 256 games on the NFL's 2020 schedule.
-First up for the NFC is the East.
-The Dallas Cowboys and the Philadelphia Eagles will both get off to hot starts, but who takes home the coveted divisional title?

-In Mike Florio's recent article, he stated that Dak Prescott has the most contract leverage in the history of the NFL.
-Hear why Jason Whitlock believes that Dak Prescott's resume is not good enough to..